pingcap/docs-cn/dev/reference/configuration/tidb-server/configuration-file.md

 ### `write-timeout`

 - The timeout of writing binlog into Pump.
-It is recommended not to modify this value.
+It is not recommended to modify this value.
 - Default: `15s`
 - unit: second

 ### `ignore-error`

 - Determines whether to ignore errors occurred in the process of writing binlog into Pump.
-It is recommended not to modify this value.
+It is not recommended to modify this value.
 - Default value: `false`
-- When the value is set to `true` and an error occurs, the writing is stopped and `1` is summed to the monitoring item `tidb_server_critical_error_total`.
-When the value is `false`, the writing fails and the entire TiDB service is stopped.
+- When the value is set to `true` and an error occurs, TiDB stops writing binlog and add `1` to the count of the `tidb_server_critical_error_total` monitoring item.
+When the value is set to `false`, the binlog writing fails and the entire TiDB service is stopped.

 ### `binlog-socket`